plotly/orca/CONTRIBUTING.md

 ### What happened to `nw.js`?

-Older plotly devs might remember our old `nw.js` image server, but yeah Electron is way better than `nw.js` a lot of people are using it.
+Older plotly devs might remember our old `nw.js` image server, but yeah Electron is way better than `nw.js` and a lot more people are using it.
 Using it for this project was a no-brainier.

 Devs more experienced with `nw.js` should note: Electron apps juggle between a Node.js process (called the **main** process) and browser scripts (call the